-Modi's Governance Reforms Helped Indian Economy Through Huge Savings: Dr Jitendra
+Modi's governance reforms helped Indian economy through huge savings: Dr Jitendra

 This was stated by the Union Minister of State (Independent Charge) Science & Technology; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh while addressing the participants of the ‘Special Capacity Building Programme for Senior Civil Servants of Sri Lanka’ here today.

-Dr Jitendra Singh said, adopting Direct Benefit Transfer (DBT) has resulted in saving of Rs.1 lakh crore by removing middlemen and also saved millions of poor households from starvation during the Covid Pandemic.
+Dr Jitendra Singh said, adopting Direct Benefit Transfer (DBT) has resulted in saving of Rs.One lakh crore by removing middlemen and also saved millions of poor households from starvation during the Covid Pandemic.

 The hallmark of 10 years of Governance transformation under PM Modi has been Transparency, Accountability, and time-bound Delivery of services with the use of technology wherever required, he said.